vykuang/advent-of-code-2022/solutions/day14/README.md

 - If it does meet, it will first try to go diagonally left
 - if it is not able, it will then try diagonally right
 - if neither are available, it will come to a stop
+- if at any point, `down` becomes available again, it will move down
+  - it *always* tries to go down, then diag-left, then diag-right
 - next unit of sand starts to come down

 Simulate how many units of sand comes to rest before falling past all rock structures